NoahHahm/NoahHahm.github.io/about.md

 ---
 layout: page
 title: About
-description: An optional about page for BlogInn Jekyll theme
+description: About Me
-banner_image: aboutPage.jpg
+# banner_image: aboutPage.jpg
 ---

 **Noah** is a Developer from [Republic of Korea](https://en.wikipedia.org/wiki/South_Korea).